Liberia's top doctor in quarantine after assistant dies of Ebola

 Liberia has recorded 1,830 deaths, around three times as many as Guinea or Sierra Leone, the two other most affected countries.
 Nigeria and Senegal have had confirmed cases of Ebola but appear to have prevented it from spreading.

-Although relatively common in Central Africa, the haemorrhagic fever has taken West Africa by surprise, spreading into heavily populated areas and across borders before authorities were able to coordinate their response.
+Although relatively common in Central Africa, the hemorrhagic fever has taken West Africa by surprise, spreading into heavily populated areas and across borders before authorities were able to coordinate their response.

 Already weak national health care systems have been over-run by the disease, which has infected 375 health care workers in the region, killing 211 of them.